 So, after a little sobbing, you put yourself together and start looking for solutions.
 And you read all it interest you and take online courses and watch youtube presentations and reviews and all the “best of the best” tops you can find.

 But lots of them are a little too official or too impersonal.
 The lady presenting the magic diapers doesn’t have a single child.
 Or the parenting guru with 3 children raised by nannies or grandmas, is she the best to tell you, a fulltime mama, what is the best approch to everything?
 Maybe yes or maybe not.

-I will begin this series of tailored experiences with the begging: baby first books.
+I will start this series of tailored experiences from the begging: baby first books.
 I read to my daughter everything, since she was in my womb.
-They, I researched a lot and start making list and wishlist and top best books of all time.
-And now, at almost 6yo, she has hundreds of books, from ones of the best authors and illustrators of all times.
+Then, I start researching a lot and making lists and wishlists and go through top best books of all time.
+I studied about the golden age of illustration, about the most renowed authors and their work.
+And now, at almost 6yo, my daughter’s library has hundreds of books, from ones of the best authors and illustrators of all times.
 Some are in English and some in Romanian, our mother tongue language.
-We still have 90% of them, because she likes to read them from time to time.
+We still have 90% of all the books I ever bought to her, because she still likes to read them from time to time.
+Even the baby books 🙂

 Board books are a great choice because they are sturdy and the child can chew on them without the risk of choking or shallowing paper or cardboard.
-And the endurance factor is a key one, since they are not so easily to break or bent.
+And the endurance factor is an important one also, since they are not so easily to break or bent.